 Are you an IBC first-timer?
 Do you know how to prepare for an IBC Show in order to make the most of your time in Amsterdam?

 Time needed to prepare for the show depends on if you are an exhibitor or only a visitor.
 “For a visitor, consider registering as early as June and booking hotels as early as possible as there is very limited space.”
 As explained by Elodie Levrel, Marketing & Communication Director at Broadpeak.
-So, if you’re a visitor if still have time to get ready.
+So, if you’re a visitor you have plenty of time to get ready.
 Broadpeak has prepared some tips with the help of our IBC2023 savvy team!
 Check here how to get ready for IBC Show in 10 steps.

 10. Registration – Get Your Free Entry: